AdamAndreatta/MicroserviceA/README.md

 data = json.loads(message)
 vals = list(data.values())

-#values are stroed to variables for function use
+#values are stored to variables for function use
 key = vals[0]
 conversion = vals[1]